e-geist/ddtp/doc/presentation/presentation.md

 ## characteristics - what is the data needed for?

-Differentiation mainly comes down to usage
+differentiation mainly comes down to usage

 :::::::::::::: {.columns}
 ::: {.column width="50%"}